 The Plantronics BackBeat Pro 2 redesign the look and feel of the first BackBeat Pro but keep what made the previous model popular: easy-to-use controls, a comfortable over-ear fit, and a sturdy, durable design.
 Although the ear cups are completely different, they provide a level of comfort on par if not better than the original model.
 Unfortunately, like the first BackBeat Pro, they're slightly bulky headphones that are a bit cumbersome to carry around on your person without a bag since they do not fold into a more compact format.
 They're also a bit too bulky for sports and although they're decently stable, they will make your ears fairly warm if you use them while running or working out.

-The Plantronics BackBeat Pro 2 keep the some of the aesthetic of the previous Backbeat Pro but completely redesign the ear cups and hinges to give them a more modern look.
+The Plantronics BackBeat Pro 2 kept some of the aesthetic of the previous Backbeat Pro but completely redesigned the ear cups and hinges to give them a more modern look.
 The ear cups are now oval and have additional hinges to give them more flexibility.
-The headband, however, remains the same apart from the different padding material used in the build quality.
+The headband, however, remains the same, apart from the different padding material used in the build quality.
 Overall, it's a nice redesign but feels a bit bulky at times, especially, that the new hinges make the ear cups stick out, which may not be for everyone.